Everything you need to know about foreign transaction fees

 Fortunately, not all credit cards charge these extra fees.
 In 2006, a settlement involving several major credit card companies regarding hidden fees was reached in favor of consumers.
 Since then, some credit card companies, like Discover, have dropped their foreign transaction fees altogether.

-Credit cards like Chase Sapphire Preferred® Card, The Platinum Card® from American Express and the Capital One® Venture® Rewards Credit Card are good options for purchases overseas, as none of them charge a foreign transaction fee.
+Credit cards like Chase Sapphire Preferred® Card, The Platinum Card® from American Express (see rates and fees) and the Capital One Venture Rewards Credit Card are good options for purchases overseas, as none of them charge a foreign transaction fee.

 However, while you can opt for a credit card that doesn’t charge foreign transaction fees, there’s still one fee you might not have heard about.